 The Egg Run ends at Bowden Derra care home, with live music, bar-b-que, stalls and a raffle.

 Our charities include Children’s Hospice South West, who we have been supporting since conception of Little Harbour, their purpose built facility in St Austell, Cornwall that provides respite and end of life care to children with life limiting diagnosis.
-For the past 5 years we have donated £1,000 to Little Harbour per year.
+Most years we have donated £1,000 to Little Harbour per year.

 The WSSW Moorlanders Egg Run also raises money for Action for Children and the learning support units (ARBs) of Camelford and St Stephens Launceston primary schools.

 Action for Children is a national charity with a division in Cornwall.
 The Egg Run donates to a local fund used for amenities and adventure trips for Young Carers, children who act as carers for their parent.